 For supper, we had hot dogs from Casey’s Corner, then sat at the end of Main Street, U.S.A. and waited for the fireworks show to start.

 The light show on the castle was amazing.
 The fireworks were also well done.
 We dashed off just before the end of the show so we could beat the rush to our shuttle bus that took us back to our hotel.

 We hit all the major attractions.
 I left feeling like I’d “done” the Magic Kingdom.

 Magic Kingdom wasn’t what I expected.
 I pictured more of a cartoon land, with Disney characters standing around in scenes from the movies.
 It felt quite a bit like Epcot to me, particularly in Tomorrowland.
 We saw Jack Sparrow, Winnie the Pooh and Tigger, Merida from Brave and Mickey, Minnie, Goofy and Donald Duck on the stage in front of Cinderella’s Castle.

-I’m not sure I can define exactly what Disney does, but it cannot be argued that they do it excellently.
-All the same, I prefer serendipitous, discovered adventure over the manufactured kind, but I’m glad I went.
+I’m not sure I can define exactly what Disney does, but they do it excellently.
+All the same, I prefer serendipitous, discovered adventure over the manufactured kind.
+But I’m glad I went.
 I had a very good time.